 CH3CH=CH2 + H2 → CH3CH2CH3

 Alkenes react with chlorine or bromine to form addition products.

-But the free radical mechanism has generally accepted that the addition of halogen to alkenes in the absence of light is polar.
-Stewart showed that the addition of chlorine to ethylene is accelerated by light and this suggested the free radical mechanism.
+But the free radical mechanism has generally accepted due to the properties of the halogen addition to an alkene in the absence of light is polar.
+Stewart showed that the addition of chlorine to ethylene, propylene, and butylene is accelerated by light and this suggested the free radical mechanism.

 CH2=CH2 + HBr → CH3⎯CH2Br

-Since the methyl group has a +I effect, the π electrons are displaced towards the terminal carbon atom which, in consequence, acquires a negative charge.
+Since the methyl group has a +I effect, the π electron is displaced towards the terminal carbon atom which, in consequence, acquires a negative charge.
 Thus, the proton added on to the carbon fastest from the methyl group, and the halide ion then adds to the carbonium ion.

 An alternative explanation for Markovnikov’s rule is in terms of the stabilities of carbonium ions.
-Represent as primary, secondary and tertiary carbonium ion.
+Represent the formation and stability of primary, secondary, and tertiary carbonium ion.